ericksonjoseph/example-java-spring/README.md

 # Features
 Uses an in memory database for portability and easy testing.
 Docker image available in case durability is the priority.
-Automatically backs up all uploads to a configurable S3 bucket.
+Automatically backs up all uploads to a configurable S3 bucket!
+Automatically transcodes all uploads using the VP9 codec!

 # Usage
 * Make sure you have a default profile in your ~/.aws/credentials file. i.e: